ayeAlvo/gas-optimizations-solidity/README.md

 ### 11.1 `>=` is cheaper than `>`

 _Non-strict inequalities (`>=`) are cheaper than strict ones (`>`).
 This is due to some supplementary checks (ISZERO, 3 gas)._
+_The compiler uses opcodes GT and ISZERO for solidity code that uses >, but only requires LT for >=, which saves 3 gas_

 ```java
 uint256 public gas;